Frantz Fanon: A Dying Colonialism

 A Dying Colonialism is a 1959 book by Fanon that provides an account of how, during the Algerian Revolution, the people of Algeria fought their oppressors.
 They changed centuries-old cultural patterns and embraced certain ancient cultural practices long derided by their colonialist oppressors as "primitive," in order to destroy the oppressors.
 Fanon uses the fifth year of the Algerian Revolution as a point of departure for an explication of the inevitable dynamics of colonial oppression.

 The militant book describes Fanon's understanding that for the colonized, “having a gun is the only chance you still have of giving a meaning to your death.”
 It also contains one of his most influential articles, "Unveiled Algeria", that signifies the fall of imperialism and describes how oppressed people struggle to decolonize their "mind" to avoid assimilation.

 The Wretched of the Earth

 In The Wretched of the Earth (1961, Les damnés de la terre), published shortly before Fanon's death, Fanon defends the right of a colonized people to use violence to gain independence.
 In addition, he delineated the processes and forces leading to national independence or neocolonialism during the decolonization movement that engulfed much of the world after World War II.
 In defence of the use of violence by colonized peoples, Fanon argued that human beings who are not considered as such (by the colonizer) shall not be bound by principles that apply to humanity in their attitude towards the colonizer.
 His book was censored by the French government.

 For Fanon in The Wretched of the Earth, the colonizer's presence in Algeria is based on sheer military strength.
 Any resistance to this strength must also be of a violent nature because it is the only "language" the colonizer speaks.
 Thus, violent resistance is a necessity imposed by the colonists upon the colonized.
 The relevance of language and the reformation of discourse pervades much of his work, which is why it is so interdisciplinary, spanning psychiatric concerns to encompass politics, sociology, anthropology, linguistics and literature.

 His participation in the Algerian Front de Libération Nationale from 1955 determined his audience as the Algerian colonized.
-It was to them that his final work, Les damnés de la terre (translated into English by Constance Farrington as The Wretched of the Earth) was directed.
+It was to them that his final work, Les damnés de la terre, translated into English by Constance Farrington as The Wretched of the Earth, was directed.
 It constitutes a warning to the oppressed of the dangers they face in the whirlwind of decolonization and the transition to a neo-colonialist, globalized world.

-An often overlooked aspect of Fanon's work is that he did not like to physically write his pieces.
-Instead, he would dictate to his wife, Josie, who did all of the writing and, in some cases, contributed and edited.